 - The credit may not be more than two-thirds of the lodging’s ordinary rental value,

-- The agreement must be voluntary and in writing.53
+- The agreement must be voluntary and in writing.58

 If an employer requires a resident manager to live in the employer’s lodging as a condition of employment but does not credit any portion of the lodging’s value toward minimum wage, the employer may charge the resident manager rent that does not exceed two-thirds of the lodging’s rental value.
-The $451.89 cap does not apply, provided that the employee voluntarily agrees in writing to pay the rent.54
+The cap described in the second limitation above does not apply, provided that the employee voluntarily agrees in writing to pay the rent.59

-An employee works a split shift when one workday is interrupted by unpaid, nonworking periods, other than meal and rest periods.55 But the fact that an uninterrupted shift spans two consecutive calendar days does not transform the shift into a slit shift.56
+An employee works a split shift when one workday is interrupted by unpaid, nonworking periods, other than meal and rest periods.60 But the fact that an uninterrupted shift spans two consecutive calendar days does not transform the shift into a slit shift.61

-How to Enforce the Minimum Wage in California
+How to Enforce the Minimum Wage in California☍ Click to Copy a Link to This Chapter

 When an employer refuses to pay employees a minimum wage, employees generally have two options: